gokulkrishna10/dl-scanner/README.md

 - Webcam API for capturing images from the user's webcam.

 ### 3. Virtual environment
-- Set up a virtual environment (venv) using a Python version that supports all the necessary Python libraries and modules.
+- Set up a virtual environment (venv) that encapsulates all the necessary Python libraries and modules with the required python version.

 ### 4. Dockerfile